-The principal problems of phosphate contamination of the environment relates to eutrophication processes in lakes and ponds.
+Ecotoxicity: Moderately toxic to fish under normal temperature and pH conditions and harmful to aquatic life at low concentrations.
+Does not concentrate in food chain.
+For Phosphate: The principal problems of phosphate contamination of the environment relates to eutrophication processes in lakes and ponds.
 Phosphorus is an essential plant nutrient and is usually the limiting nutrient for blue-green algae.

-A lake undergoing eutrophication shows a rapid growth of algae in surface waters.
+Aquatic Fate: Lakes overloaded with phosphates is the primary catalyst for the rapid growth of algae in surface waters.
 Planktonic algae cause turbidity and flotation films.
 Shore algae cause ugly muddying, films and damage to reeds.
 Decay of these algae causes oxygen depletion in the deep water and shallow water near the shore.
-The process is self-perpetuating because anoxic conditions at the sediment/water interface causes the release of more adsorbed phosphates from the sediment.
+The process is self-perpetuating because an anoxic condition at the sediment/water interface causes the release of more adsorbed phosphates from the sediment.
 The growth of algae produces undesirable effects on the treatment of water for drinking purposes, on fisheries, and on the use of lakes for recreational purposes.